Are you vulnerable to union organizing?

 With what outcome?_____________

-One of the many advantages of writing SMART goals is that it also makes it easier to identify how employees are accomplishing their work and how they will pursue goals since this is a collaborative process between the employee and supervisor.
+One of the many advantages of writing career goals is that it also makes it easier to identify how employees are accomplishing their work and how they will pursue work goals since this is a collaborative process between the employee and supervisor.
 Following are some examples of goals for work divided into two major categories: performance goals and development goals.

 Performance goals are short-term goals aligned with specific job duties that you want an employee to achieve within a designated timeframe.
 Common mistakes that managers make are writing generic goals that are not specific and have no definitive time stated for completion.
 Another mistake is writing one or more goals that are not achievable.
 The goals are not motivating because they have no value.